 You’ve probably noticed that I’m a big fan of hearty, creamy chowder-style soups.
 Honestly, I think almost any soup can be improved by adding some cream, although that’s probably not the best practice when it comes to my waistline.
-This chowder features chicken and roasted poblano peppers, along with classic chowder ingredients like potatoes and corn.
+But that didn’t stop me from having seconds of this Roasted Poblano Chicken and Corn Chowder.

 - 2 medium poblano peppers